 Strain the sauce.
 You can discard the vegetables or serve them with dinner.

-Some German recipes call for mixing these vegetables and add them to the gravy in order to thicken it.
+Some German recipes call for mixing these vegetables and adding them to the gravy in order to thicken it.
 I personally don´t like such gravy.

 Remove toothpicks or kitchen twine from the Rouladen.